Thrive Renewables Community Benefit Programme

 Wicken MK19 6BS

-If your building fits these criteria, the next step is to complete a basic energy survey to help you to identify the most appropriate improvements to your building.
-You'll also need to get some quotes for the improvements identified, fill in the short application form and return it to us by post or email.
+If your building fits these criteria, the next step is to complete a basic energy survey to help you identify the most appropriate improvements.
+You’ll also need to get some quotes for the improvements identified, fill in the short application form and return it to us by post or email.

 If you need more support to identify appropriate upgrades for your community building, get in touch.
 We can get you started and provide guidance on things like:

 - How to find an installer.

 - Low and zero cost energy saving improvements.

 - Other sources of funding and finance for community buildings.

 Over the last few years, the grants have been awarded to many buildings including community centres, village halls, a cricket pavilion and a youth centre.
 Just like Eastside Community Trust.

 As part of the 2022 round, Thrive awarded £3,573 to Eastside Community Trust so that they could insulate their loft and add additional pipe insulation.
 Feedback from users of the building showed that the improvements had made a big difference.